MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

 ## AC Wiring

 !!! warning "Here Be Dragons"
-    Hopefully it does not need to be said, but this is the part of the build process where you need to be most thorough.
-You should never take shortcuts, guess or "wing it" when it comes to AC wiring.
+    Hopefully, it does not need to be said, but this is the part of the build process where you must be most thorough.
+Never take shortcuts, guess, or "wing it"; when it comes to AC wiring.

-    Getting any of this wrong, or with connections back to front, will at minimum cost you real money - and at maximum, a lot of pain or **actual death**.
+    Getting any of this wrong, or with connections back to front, will at minimum cost you real money - and maximum, a lot of pain or **actual death**.

     Check, and re-check _everything_ with a multimeter.
-If you don't have, or don't know how to use a multimeter at this point, you owe it to yourself and everyone who loves you to go and buy one and learn how to use it before continuing.
+If you don't have or don't know how to use a multimeter at this point, you owe it to yourself and everyone who loves you to go and buy one and learn how to use it before continuing.

 !!! info annotate "Components Required"
     ```